Secure IP Address Allocation at Cloud Scale: Background

 Our work addresses security properties of IP address allocation for public clouds.
-As such, we briefly describe considerations in IP allocation generally, as well as contemporary work in cloud security related to IP address allocation and configuration management.
+As such, we briefly describe considerations in IP allocation generally, as well as contemporary work in cloud security related to IP address allocation.